mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 sudo apt-get install linux-headers-$(uname -r) gcc-7
 ```

-The minimum required GPU driver version of CUDA 10.1 is 418.39.
 The minimum required GPU driver version of CUDA 11.1 is 450.80.02.
 The minimum required GPU driver version of CUDA 11.6 is 510.39.01.
 You may run `nvidia-smi` command to confirm the GPU driver version.
 If the driver version does not meet the requirements, you should choose to install the driver during the CUDA installation.
 After installing the driver, you need to reboot your system.

 Run the following command to install CUDA 11.6 (recommended).